toggledbits/Sonos-Vera/README.md

 This action will pause the current playback, say the text, and then the playback will be resumed.

 Language is either a string of 2 characters, like en, fr ... or a string of 5 characters like en-US, en-GB, fr-FR, fr-CA, ...
+You will need to determine which works for the TTS engine you are using.
+Generally speaking, the most common TTS engine, ResponsiveVoice, requires the two-part language codes (e.g. en-US).

 To play a message in the bedroom setting the volume for the message at level 60: